MS in Veterinary Clinical Sciences (thesis and non-thesis programs available)

 Master of Science with Thesis

 At least 30 credits of acceptable graduate work must be completed.
 At least 22 graduate credits must be earned at ISU.
-Any transfer of credits from another institution must be recommended in the Program of Study by the POS Committee.
+Any transfer of credits from another institution must be recommended in the Academic Plan by the Academic Plan Committee.
 Graduate credit is approved for transfer only if a grade of “B” or better has been earned.
 Master of Science programs in VCS with Thesis are strongly recommended.

 Master of Science without Thesis